umgbhalla/dotfiles/README.md

     sudo dd bs=4M if=/path/to/img of=/dev/sdx status=progress
     ```
     where `/dev/sdx` is the root partition of the usb (do not include specific partition
     numbers).
-You may want to run `sudo fdisk -l` or `geom disk list` (depending on your operating system)
+You may want to run `sudo fdisk -l` or `geom disk list`
+    (depending on your operating system).
     first to double check the partition name.
 4. Boot the computer from the live usb.
-This may require manual BIOS tweaking depending on your
+This may require manual BIOS tweaking depending
-  machine.
+  on your machine.
 Be sure to boot with UEFI if you plan on dual booting with Windows
   in the future.

 #### Boot Start <a name="boot-start"></a>